 “Don’t worry,” a masked vampire reassured her.
 “I was told about this place.
 The police avoid it like the plague.
 This is Skid Row.
 It’ll take them an hour to answer this call.”

 “Well, we were trespassing,” the zombie reminded them.
 “That building might be abandoned, but it belongs to someone.
-Half of you are under age.
+Half of us are under age.
 We reported a gang-banger attack in front of Faber and Sons Warehouse.
 The police can’t ignore that.
 Let’s get-the-hell out of here before they arrive!”

-Moving hastily to their cars parked on the street, they barely gave him any notice.
+Moving hastily to their cars parked on the street, they barely gave him anymore notice.
 Fear of being caught outweighed Elijah’s miracle, which was just as well, he thought.
 How could he ever explain what happened to patrolmen when the asked him what happened.
 Light-headedly, as he began sprinting down the block, he imagined a play script in his mind.